Renewable energy project planning and approvals

 The Coordinator-General has statutory powers that can assist projects proponents in gaining access to land for investigations and temporary works in some circumstances in state development areas and for some specially approved private infrastructure facilities.
 This includes the power to compulsorily acquire land or easements to assist public and private proponents to deliver a project.

-The Department of State Development and Infrastructure (DSDI) has established relationships with land use planning and property development stakeholders (e.g. local government and commercial real estate agents).
-DSDI can work across these organisations to identify and assess suitable parcels of land for renewable projects.
+The Department of State Development, Infrastructure and Planning (DSDIP) has established relationships with land use planning and property development stakeholders (e.g. local government and commercial real estate agents).
+DSDIP can work across these organisations to identify and assess suitable parcels of land for renewable projects.
 Depending on land tenure, they can facilitate discussions with state agencies for state land.

 Navigate the development assessment process